kholia/OSX-KVM/macOS-Cloud.md

 7. Run the installer ./OpenCore-Boot.sh

-There is a problem with the Qemu keyboard so you will need to configure the on screen keyboard for install and login screen See this link for details on enabling the on screen keyboard at the login screen: https://support.apple.com/en-il/guide/mac-help/mchlaa57f797/mac#:~:text=Anyone%20who%20logs%20in%20to,display%20the%20Accessibility%20Shortcuts%20panel.
+There is a problem with the Qemu keyboard so you will need to configure the on screen keyboard for install and login screen.
+When you earase the disk leave the name of the disk as "Untitled" See this link for details on enabling the on screen keyboard at the login screen: https://support.apple.com/en-il/guide/mac-help/mchlaa57f797/mac#:~:text=Anyone%20who%20logs%20in%20to,display%20the%20Accessibility%20Shortcuts%20panel.

+Warning:
+If you don't have the on-screen keyboard on your new Mac login screen you will be locked out from your cloud Mac.
+After you configure the keyboard on screen I recommend you install Anydesk remote access tool and connect to your new cloud Mac.

+I tested Teamviewer and it failed for me.
+Anydesk works well.
+Others may also work.